microsoft/vscode-remote-try-sqlserver/README.md

 1. **Connect via SQLCMD and create a new database**

     SQLCMD is already installed within the container.
-You can use it from the **Terminal** tab, using the *bash* shell, for example.
+You can use it from the **Terminal** tab, using the *bash* shell.
 For example, you can execute a SQL Script.
 This example creates a new database.

     ```sql
     /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P P@ssw0rd -d master -i 01-CreateDatabase.sql
     ```

     > Note: The SQL Server instance is created with user `sa` and password `P@ssw0rd`.
 You will need it for the next steps.
 This password is defined in the `devcontainer.json` file.
 This password is not secure.
-It could be used in local developement scenarios but must not be used elsewhere (hosted team development server, or production server).
+It could be used in local development scenarios but must not be used elsewhere (hosted team development server, or production server).

 2. **Deploy schema with SQL Database projects**

-    SQL Server Database projects allow you to organize the code artifacts, generate a dacpac, or easily deploy schema changes on an instace.
+    SQL Server Database projects allow you to organize the code artifacts, generate a dacpac, or easily deploy schema changes on an instance.
 In this repository, you'll find a sample Database project that creates a single `User` table and populate it with some records.
-Let's deploy it on the SQL Instance integrated into
+Let's deploy it on the SQL Instance integrated into the dev container.

     - On the primary sidebar (on the left), click on **Database projects** tab.
     - The _Database Projects_ pane appears.
 The `TryDbProjects` project shows up.
 You can just right-click the database project name and click **Publish**.
 You'll have a series of prompts.
 Answer with these items (Prompt -> Answer):